emmett-framework/granian/README.md

-                                  The maximum amount of time in seconds a worker will be kept alive before respawn [env var: GRANIAN_WORKERS_LIFETIME; x>=60] --reload / --no-reload          Enable auto reload on application's files changes (requires granian[reload] extra)
+                                  The maximum amount of time in seconds a worker will be kept alive before respawn [env var: GRANIAN_WORKERS_LIFETIME; x>=60] --factory / --no-factory        Treat target as a factory function, that should be invoked to build the actual target [env var: GRANIAN_FACTORY; default:
+                                  (disabled)]
+  --reload / --no-reload          Enable auto reload on application's files
+                                  changes (requires granian[reload] extra)
                                   [env var: GRANIAN_RELOAD; default: